Q1: What role do parents play in the life of the match?

 Parents/legal guardians who have concerns about their teenager’s mentor should first speak with a Program Manager to receive support before voicing their concerns to their teenager, recognizing their teenager may not share in their sentiments.

 Q13: Can I enroll my other children in the program?

 Yes, siblings can be enrolled in the program by following the 3-step enrollment process.

-When your teen is ready, s/he can submit an online application to participate in the program by clicking the following link: STUDENT APPLICATION
+When your teen is ready, s/he can sign up by clicking the following link: STUDENT INTEREST